Esri/arcgis-runtime-demo-java/dev-summit-2015/README.md

 ## Prerequisite

-Install ArcGIS Runtime SDK for Java 10.2.4
+* Install ArcGIS Runtime SDK for Java 10.2.4
+* JRE 8 for the JavaFX demo

 ## Contributing